KcLivings/Operating_Projects/Project3/README.md

 **Name of Project**
 ----------------------
-Instructions for the template 1.
-Do not delete any of the words highlighted in yellow.
-Simply clear the highlighting formatting.
-2. Delete all the instructions and tips – basically everything in this document will be erased or replaced by your own words unless it is highlighted in yellow.

 **Team name:** Operating Systems Project Management and Completion <br />
 **Name of the VM:**  do not delete the text before this arrow <br />